Making a claim for workers' compensation

 Your employer may also request an extension of time from the Seacare Authority when they require more time to make a decision.
 This request must be made before the time limit expires.
 An extension of time can help ensure relevant factors relating to a claim are fully considered, which can reduce unnecessary disputes following the decision.

-If the Seacare Authority denies this request for an extension, the employer may seek a review of this decision by the Administrative Appeals Tribunal (AAT).
+If the Seacare Authority denies this request for an extension, the employer may seek a review of this decision by the Administrative Review Tribunal (ART).

 Notification of the decision